siueric0010/Firewall/README.md

 Another optimization would be to separate ranges from single ports/ip addresses.
 The problem with inputting individual ip/ports into a range class is that the range rule would essentially have the same memory allocation and runtime analysis as a single rule.
 So there are unneccesary space that is used up for single rules.

+A last optimization would be to make better and more sophisticated test scripts/suites using JUnit.
+I did not have a lot of time to make test scripts, so I tested only one edge case and the cases given on the coding challenge document.
+I really wish I could include more edge cases.
+Another problem would be that if the inputs were not as clean as the document said, I would have to check for more invalid inputs.
+An example would be an invalid range like 200-150.
+So another optimization would be to check for these invalid inputs.

 d.
 I would like to thank the reviewer for taking their time looking over my code and hope to hear back some other great design ideas and optimizations that I have not listed.